Itinerant electron metamagnetism for lattices with van Hove density-of-states singularities near the Fermi level: Conclusions

 We have performed our consideration within the mean-field approximation.
 Unlike the finite-temperature case, this approach is, generally speaking, satisfactory at $T=0$ (e.g., in the Moriya theory \cite{Moriya_book} the ground state is described by the Stoner theory, but spin fluctuations are important at finite $T$).
 However, in the presence of vHS the ground-state and low temperature renormalizations are expected to have strong parameter dependence.
 In particular, the treatment within functional renormalization group for 3D spectrum with giant vHS shows that in the absence of enhanced incommensurate magnetic fluctuation the Hubbard interaction $U$ can be considered as a Coulomb interaction parameter being renormalized by scattering in particle-particle channel~\cite{igoshev2023ferromagnetic}.
 Thus we expect that correlation effects result in renormalization of the parameter~$U$ only.
 Other related cases are provided by the 2D situation with $t'\lesssim t'/2$ and systems with noticeable Fermi surface feature like nesting~\cite{2003:Katanin,2007:Igoshev,2011:Igoshev,2017:Stepanenko}, where long-wave incommensurate fluctuations and corresponding scattering channel dominate.

+On one hand, we propose pure qualitative reason for IEMM transition - pair of vHS singularity or vHS plateau providing high-curvature energy region of electron density of states.
+One the other hand, taking into account of spin fluctuation within some Moriya's-like approach should increase critical $U$ for IEMM transition and only some quantitative change of the phase diagram.
 Rather large critical $U$ obtained for metamagnetic transition suggests that full-fledged theory of IEMM caused by vHS should concern both many-orbital effects and Hund's interaction compensating insufficiency of direct Coulomb interaction.
+A possible correlation-induced increase of critical $U$ can be compensated by Hund's interaction in some realistic multiband case, which can favor ferromagnetic ordering as well as IEMM transition.

 Our study of the applicability of Landau's theory for metamagnetism has shown that an adequate description of this phenomenon is possible only when considering the terms in the expansion up to the eighth order and at high enough temperature , which strongly reduces the limits of applicability of Landau's theory to describe this phenomenon.